zumba/zumba.github.com/docs/api/scopes.md

 --- | ---
 `basic` | Basic access to user information.
 `nutrition` | Access to nutrition specific return parameters and endpoints.
+`nutrition-cms` | Permission to edit content in Nutrition CMS.